 🛡️ Why you should trust us

-The article was written by Steve Nicastro, a former real estate agent and current real estate investor who’s closed more than $8 million in residential sales.
-Steve has firsthand experience using both full-price and discount agents, and knows the tradeoffs of different commission models.
+Written by Steve Nicastro.
+Steve is a former real estate agent and current investor who has closed more than $8 million in residential transactions.
+He has worked with both full-price and discount agents and understands the tradeoffs of each commission model.

-It was edited by Katy Byrom, a seasoned real estate editor who has helped guide dozens of real estate articles across platforms like Real Estate Witch, Home Bay, and Clever.
-She ensures each guide is fact-checked, skimmable, and actionable.
+Edited by Katy Baker.
+Katy is a senior real estate editor who has shaped dozens of high-performing guides for Real Estate Witch, Home Bay, and Clever.
+She ensures each article is accurate, skimmable, and useful for real sellers.

-It was reviewed by Ben Mizes, a licensed real estate broker, investor, and co-founder of Clever Real Estate.
-Ben brings years of experience negotiating commission discounts and helping sellers maximize profits without compromising service.
+Reviewed by Ben Mizes.
+Ben is a licensed real estate broker, investor, and co-founder of Clever Real Estate.
+He brings deep expertise in commission negotiations and seller savings strategies.

-We also draw on data from trusted sources like the National Association of Realtors (NAR), including proprietary survey research, to provide up-to-date commission averages, agent pay trends, and market conditions across the U.S.
+We also use data from trusted sources, including the National Association of Realtors and proprietary Clever research on commission averages, agent pay trends, and seller behavior.

 FAQ